 Tuscan Vegetable and Bean Soup is a favorite of the cold weather season.
 Hot, comforting, and packed with a unique flavor to make you smile on a chilly day.
 Who doesn’t love a hearty bowl of delicious warm soup this time of the year?
 This recipe is packed with hot Italian sausage, spicy capicola, cannellini beans, celery, carrots, peas, diced tomatoes, and even tiny pasta in a warm, flavorful vegetable broth to fill your belly on a chilly day.

 Florida’s weather has been up and down this winter/early spring.
-We went from freezing our hind ends off when it was dropping down to the 20’s here in Central Florida, to melting the next week when our temps soared 15-20 degrees higher than our average temps.
+We went from freezing our hind ends off when it dropped to the 20’s here in Central Florida to melting the following week when our temps soared 15-20 degrees higher than our average temps.
 Can you say crazy?
 Don’t get me wrong; I love our winters, and I’m not a massive fan of the sweltering heat from May through October.

-I decided I had better get in a big pot of one of my favorites, Tuscan Vegetable, and Bean Soup before we hit the warmer weather or my better half will catch an attitude if I make it during the warmer months.
-He will not even look at soup once it hits about 74 and above.
+Before we hit the warmer weather, I decided I had better get in a big pot of one of my favorites, Tuscan Vegetable and Bean Soup, or my better half will catch an attitude if I make it during the warmer months.
+He will not even look at soup once it is 74 and above.
 Trust me on this one, friends.
 Just out of curiosity, do you eat soup all year round or only in the cold weather?

 Looking at all those fabulous ingredients in that bowl, I could go for another bowl of this incredible Tuscan Vegetable and Bean Soup, could you?
 Just imagine having some oven-hot fresh-baked crusty Italian bread to mop up the broth.
-Oh my, how deliciously tempting, isn’t it?
+Oh my, how deliciously tempting.
 What are you waiting for?
 Check your pantry and fridge to see if you have the ingredients needed to get started.